Is Delaware a Good Place to Retire? What You Need to Know

 Because of the humidity and proximity to the ocean, Delaware experiences higher-than-average rainfall in the summer months, although the wintertime sees less snowfall than the national average.

 Thanks to the generally moderate weather conditions, retirees moving to Delaware will have plenty of opportunities to get outside and enjoy the state’s beautiful natural resources.
-Any location in the state is less than an hour drive away from the Atlantic coast, which is great for active adults who enjoy beachgoing, boating, fishing, and other aquatic activities.
-There is also an abundance of state parks and nature preserves for activities such as camping, hiking, picnicking, and more.
+Any location in the state is less than an hour’s drive away from the Atlantic coast, which is great for active adults who enjoy beachgoing, boating, fishing, and other aquatic activities.
+There’s also an abundance of state parks and nature preserves for activities such as camping, hiking, and picnicking, making Delaware a good place to retire if you’re passionate about staying active.

-The Delaware State Capitol building in Dover, Delaware.
+The Delaware State Capitol building in Dover, Delaware, a good place to retire.

-Overall, Delaware is considered quite tax-friendly to retirees.
+When it comes to taxes, the state’s tax-friendly policies for retirees make Delaware a good place to retire.
 In addition to low property and income taxes, there’s no statewide sales tax, which helps reduce the cost of groceries, medicines, and other luxury or everyday purchases by hundreds of dollars each year.
 There’s also no estate tax in Delaware, ensuring that your loved ones will receive the full value of any inheritances left to them.

 Property Taxes

-Delaware has the seventh-lowest property tax rates in the U.S.–around 0.53% in 2024.
+Delaware has a 0.48% effective property tax rate.
 Median home costs in the state are slightly lower than the national average, as well as lower than surrounding states.
 These factors combined make property taxes in Delaware some of the lowest in the country, which is ideal for retirees looking to purchase a home here.
 It’s also worth noting that the three counties in Delaware have slightly different tax rates, with New Castle County in the north being the highest, and Sussex County in the south being the lowest.

 Retirement Income Taxes

 In Delaware, Social Security benefits are fully exempt from state income taxes.
-All other forms of retirement income–such as pensions and retirement savings accounts–are taxed.
-However, Delaware’s state income tax rates are fairly low, ranging around 2-6%.
+All other forms of retirement income—such as pensions and retirement savings accounts—are taxed.
+However, Delaware’s state income tax rates are fairly low, ranging around 2.2% to 6.6%.

 Tax Exemptions for Retirees